Archaeological Museum of Heraklion: Insanely Helpful Visit Guide

 On the other hand, different studies also suggest that in Minoan society, snakes were the protectors of the household.

-Another important detail that can be seen on the little statues is the knot between their breasts, many consider the knot a symbol of holiness.
+Another important detail that can be seen on the little statues is the knot between their breasts, and many consider the knot a symbol of holiness.

 Archaeological Museum of Heraklion

-What to See on the First Floor
+What to See on the First Floor of Heraklion Archaeological Museum

-From the explosive reds, the visitor will see in Knossos, the frescoes in the museum are a more faithful snapshot of the Palace of Knossos.
+From the explosive reds the visitor will see in Knossos, the frescoes in the museum are a more faithful snapshot of the Palace of Knossos.

 Archaeological Museum of Heraklion